mithril-security/blindai/docs/docs/advanced/security/remote_attestation.md

 - *The TCBInfo structure*<br />
 - *The QEIdentity structure* <br />

-The first step to get the verification collateral is to extract the FMSPc and CA from the computed quote [5].
+The first step to get the verification collateral is to extract the FMSPc and CA from the computed quote.

 To be able to get the verification Collateral, we use the `sgx_ql_get_quote_verification_collateral` function present in QV lib API.
 And the function requires the `fmspc` data and the CA which are extracted from the computed quote [6].